SamMed05/c-cpp-notes/docs/c/file-IO.md

 - `mode`: A string specifying the access mode (e.g., `"r"`, `"w"`, `"rb"`).
 - **Return value**:
     - On success, `fopen()` returns a `FILE` pointer.
-    - On failure (e.g., file not found, no permission), it returns `NULL`.
+    - On failure (e.g., file not found for reading, no permission, invalid mode), it returns `NULL`.

 **Always check the return value of `fopen()`:**